tu-delft-library/il-master-thesis-guide/book/1b-exploring-academic-literature.md

 _The video mentions that you should limit an exploration to articles, reviews and letters.
 If your field communicates a lot through conference papers, you should also include those in your exploration search._

-## Step 2: Check Basic Information on Your Topic
+## Step 2: Find and Analyse Basic Information on Your Topic

 Once you have formulated a broad question and are happy with the initial results of your exploration, you can use the analysis features of the academic databases Scopus or Dimensions to look up some helpful information about the context of your topic: